Thomas Augustus Jaggar: Ordained ministry

 Jagger was ordained deacon on November 10, 1860, and became assistant at St George's Church in Flushing, Queens.
 In May 1862, he was appointed to, and given charge of, Trinity Church in Bergen Point.
 He was ordained priest on June 3, 1863, by the Bishop of New York Horatio Potter.
 In 1864, he became rector of Anthon Memorial Church in New York City (present-day All Souls Church), while in 1868, he succeeded as rector of St John's Church in Yonkers, New York.
 Between 1870 and 1875, he served as rector of the Church of the Holy Trinity, Philadelphia.

 Bishop and later life

-He was consecrated bishop on April 28, 1875, by Presiding Bishop Benjamin B. Smith.
+He was consecrated bishop on April 28, 1875, with Presiding Bishop Benjamin B. Smith as chief consecrator.
 Following the election of Boyd Vincent as coadjutor in 1889, he was given oversight of American churches in Europe.
 He resigned in October 1904, and was named the tenth rector of The Cathedral Church of St. Paul, Boston, Massachusetts in 1906.
 He died in Cannes, France.

 Family

-On April 22, 1862, he married Ann Louise Lawrence, daughter of John W. Lawrence and Mary King Bowne, daughter of Walter Bowne.
+On April 22, 1862, he married Ann Louise Lawrence (1834-1908), daughter of John W. Lawrence and Mary King Bowne, daughter of Walter Bowne.
 Their son, Thomas Augustus Jaggar, Jr., became a volcanologist.
 He remarried in 1910, to Mary Elizabeth Jellison.